Our staff will respond to your query promptly and provide detailed information to your questions.

 31 Oct 2023

 There are many different Norway in a Nutshell itineraries and it is advised that you contact us to discuss what suits you best.
+If you are travelling in April or October, the weather will be colder and snow might be on the ground.

 The tour can be run from Oslo to Bergen or vice versa.
 You could also change your stopover point, and stay at the historic Stalheim Hotel or the Fleischer´s Hotel in Voss instead of Flåm.